lleheny0/lukepedal/README.md

 # Synth sequencer
 ## Overview
 I've been making music for many years and started out with a guitar loop pedal and piano keyboard.
 I've been interested in making the recording process more accessible to people who don't know the basics of music theory.
 Sequencers seem easy enough for beginners to understand.
 The goal of this project is to have several sequencers synced together, all of which are musically consonant (sound good) regardless of which buttons they've selected.
+The app is built in React using Redux.
+The music library I used is [Tone.js](https://github.com/Tonejs/Tone.js).

 ### [Demo](http://lleheny0.github.io)